jQuery syntax error: unterminated regular expression literal

 @sbeaver: Not exactly sure what's the issue there, mind fixing that one?
 Thanks.
 (Looking at that widget, perhaps the centralized refresh magic as well... no idea how to do that.)

-#10 Updated by Kill Bill almost 3 years ago
+#10 Updated by Kill Bill over 3 years ago

 Steve Beaver wrote: